-"Regimes may fall and fail, but I do not."The Wild Card is so used to swinging between teams that they have no default "good" or "evil" Character Alignment or even a "home team".
+"Regimes may fall and fail, but I do not."The Wild Card is so used to swinging between teams that they have no default "good" or "evil" Character Alignment or even a "home team."
 He truly isn't interested in consistently remaining with either side, and will very often simply want both to leave him alone.
 He can be the sort of person who will stay out of things entirely, until someone else (usually the hero or other sympathetic character) asks him for help.
-The Wild Card doesn't care whose toes they stamp on, even if they're supposed to be their team.
-In fact, the Hero probably only got them on the team (if they even manage to do that) because the Wild Card owes him big time.
+The Wild Card doesn't care whose toes s/he stamps on, even if they're supposed to be the Wild Card's own team.
+In fact, The Hero probably got one (if he even manages to convince one) onto the team only because the Wild Card owes him big time.
 The Wild Card can really shake up a team—the more suspicious characters will quite rightly not trust him.
 Wild Cards often share a few of these traits:

 — Charles Maurice de Talleyrand-Périgord